Installing Gutter Guards: Mistakes to Avoid

-Gutter guards can be an effective part of any rain gutter system as they work to filter out debris, leaves, and shingle grit, preventing clogs and protecting your home from damages.
+Gutter guards can be an effective part of any rain gutter system as they work to filter out debris, leaves, and shingle grit, preventing clogs and protecting your home from damage.
 If you plan on installing gutter guards on your own, there are a number of different considerations you need to be aware of.
 From prepping your gutters properly to installing the gutter guard correctly, it’s important to do the job right to avoid problems down the road.
 Here are some mistakes to avoid when installing gutter guards.

 Prep the Gutters